tradingview-pine-seeds/docs/data.md

 You need to store all symbol data and its description in a repository.
 To do this, provide two directories and add your data files.

-- Create a [JSON file](#symbolinfo-format) with symbol descriptions in the `symbol_info` directory.
+- Create a [JSON file](#symbolinfo-format) with symbol descriptions in the `symbol_info/` directory.
 - For each symbol, create a [CSV file](#data-format) with daily data in the `data/` directory.

 ## Data format

 Each symbol and its daily data must be placed into a separate CSV file in the `data/` directory.
-Daily data represents the symbol's OHLC (open-high-low-close) prices on charts.
+Daily data represents the symbol's OHLCV (open-high-low-close-volume) prices on charts.

 > __Note__
 >